Mobile Application Architecture

 development with Mendix

-With the Mendix all-in-one low-code development platform, enterprises are empowered to select the best mobile architecture for any mobile use case.
+With the Mendix low-code development platform, enterprises are empowered to select the best mobile architecture for any mobile use case.

 Design, develop, and deploy native, PWA, and web apps — all in a single platform.
 For native, Mendix leverages React Native so you can build both iOS and Android apps from the same codebase.
 Web apps and PWAs are cross-browser and run on any form factor.